North German thaler: Leipzig Standard, 1690

-At the same time this standard was introduced the gold florin or Rhenish gulden of 2.5036 g was advanced to a value of 2 56/60 gulden or 1 23/24 thaler – hence, 1.2784 g fine gold per thaler and a gold-silver ratio of 15.2.
+At the same time this standard was introduced, the gold florin or Rhenish gulden of 2.5036 g was advanced to a value of 2 56/60 gulden or 1 23/24 thaler – hence, 1.2784 g fine gold per thaler and a gold-silver ratio of 15.2.
 This would be Germany's new predominant currency system entering the 18th century.

 Unofficial Gold Standard, 1730s

 The Prussian Friedrich d'or pistole worth 5 thalers was introduced in 1741.

-The Leipzig currency system entered another era of crisis and fragmentation in the 18th century due to the War of Spanish Succession of 1700–1714 and the War of Austrian Succession of 1740–1748.
+The Leipzig currency system entered another era of crisis and fragmentation in the 18th century due to the War of the Spanish Succession of 1700–1714 and the War of the Austrian Succession of 1740–1748.
 In 1726 France devalued the livre tournois from 8.31 g to 4.505 g silver, and the gold-silver ratio went down from 15 to 14.5.

 For the stronger states in Northern Germany & Austria this meant the opportunity to reissue their thaler and gulden currencies from silver to cheaper gold – hence an unofficial gold standard.
-By the 1730s the gold florin of 2.5036 g was valued at 3 Austrian florins or 2 North German thaler; hence each thaler was worth 1.2518 g fine gold or 18.15 g fine silver at France's gold ratio of 14.5 (vs 19.488 g silver originally).
+By the 1730s the gold florin of 2.5036 g was valued at 3 Austrian florins or 2 North German thalers; hence each thaler was worth 1.2518 g fine gold or 18.15 g fine silver at France's gold ratio of 14.5 (vs 19.488 g silver originally).
 In 1741 Frederick the Great of Prussia issued the 6-gram gold Friedrich d'or pistole for a value of five thalers.
 It made the thaler even cheaper at 1.2 g gold or 17.4 g silver, and several North German states also came up with their own five-thaler pistoles.

-For the South German states neighboring France, though, the need to lower their currencies even more has become much more acute, resulting in a South German gulden of lower value than the Austro-Hungarian florin which was made official after 1753.
+For the South German states neighboring France, though, the need to lower their currencies even more had become much more acute, resulting in a South German gulden of lower value than the Austro-Hungarian florin which was made official after 1753.